jayc279/jayc279/README.md

 - :memo: Google Cloud Security (Google Cloud Training) &nbsp;&nbsp;&nbsp;&nbsp; [certificate](https://www.coursera.org/account/accomplishments/professional-cert/8D98TQ1DH6AC)

 ### [Cybersecurity Projects, Simulations, Training](https://github.com/jayc279/CEH)
-- Hands-on experience with offensive, and defensive security tools to identify and exploit vulnerabilities in system, and web applications.
-- Hands-on experience in cybersecurity simulation environments on CompTIA, EC-Council Aspen Portal, TryHackMe platforms, and home lab.
-- Network Architecture probing using Nmap, analyzed network traffic on Wireshark, and implemented hardening techniques for vulnerabilities highlighted by Nessus, ZAP using Iptables, and Windows Firewall.
-- Demonstrable experiences in ethical hacking, threat hunting & management, security architecture, security analytics, Incident Response, and Operations, Program Management and Oversight.
+• **Scanning and Enumeration**: Used Nmap for network reconnaissance to discover active hosts, open ports, and services.
+Applied banner grabbing techniques to identify software versions to search for known vulnerabilities (CVEs).<BR>
+• **Exploitation framework**: Employed Metasploit Framework to select and execute exploits against identified vulnerabilities in systems and network services, gaining unauthorized access or control.<BR>
+• **Credential attacks**: Leveraged password cracking tools like John the Ripper and Hydra to perform dictionary and brute-force attacks against weak credentials exposed during reconnaissance.<BR>
+• **Packet sniffing**: Used Wireshark to capture and analyze network traffic, identifying unencrypted protocols carrying sensitive data.<BR>
+• **Proxying and Scanning**: Used Burp Suite to intercept, analyze, and manipulate HTTP/S traffic.
+Ran automated scans for common vulnerabilities like SQL Injection, Cross-Site Scripting (XSS), and Cross-Site Request Forgery (CSRF).<BR>
+• **Injection**: Utilized SQLmap to automate the detection and exploitation of SQL injection flaws to exfiltrate database content.
+Wrote custom payloads to demonstrate XSS vulnerability impacts, such as cookie stealing, XXE.
+Manual LFI/RFI and command injection to exfiltrate system files.<BR>
+• **Authentication Testing**: Tested for broken authentication and session management by attempting to bypass login mechanisms or hijack active sessions.
+Conducted manual testing for business logic vulnerabilities, such as privilege escalation or the misuse of application features.<BR>
+• **SIEM**: Configured and monitored SIEM tools like Splunk, Wazuh, and IBM QRadar to centralize and correlate logs from network devices, servers, and applications.
+Created and tuned rules to detect suspicious activities, including port scans and failed login attempts.<BR>
+• **IDS/IPS & Firewalls**: iptables and Snort to detect and block malicious network traffic based on predefined signatures and behavioral anomalies.
+Implemented and maintained network and host-based firewalls to enforce access control policies and filter malicious traffic .<BR>

 ### Technical Skills
-- Hands-on experience with offensive, and defensive security tools to identify and exploit vulnerabilities in system, and web applications.
-- CompTIA CySA+: Behavior Analysis, Blue Teamer, Incident Response, Security Analytics & Architecture, Risk Management, Threat Intelligence, Threat Management, Vulnerability Analysis, Reporting and Communication, compliance frameworks: NIST 800-53, ISO 27001, PCI-DSS, HIPAA
-- CompTIA Security+: Cryptography, Access Control, Malware Detection, Firewall Configuration, Network Security, Threat Detection, Security Configuration, Security Policies, data Security, Disaster Recovery, Information Security Management
-- EC-C CEH: Footprinting & Reconnaissance, Enumeration, scanning networks, System Hacking, Sniffing, Evading IDS, Firewalls, Honeypots, Web Application Injection Techniques, Hacking Wireless, Hacking Mobile Platform, Maintaining Access, and Covering Tracks
+• Threat management and intelligence, threat hunting techniques and intelligence collection from multiple log and monitoring sources.<BR>
+• Performing digital forensics during and after an incident.
+Cryptography and Public Key Infrastructure (PKI), including encryption, hashing, and digital signatures.
+Identity and access management (IAM), including implementing access controls, authentication methods (like MFA), and privileged access tools.<BR>
+• Incident response, including preparing for, detecting, containing, eradicating, and recovering from security incidents.<BR>
+• Detecting, analyzing, and mitigating attacks, threats, and vulnerabilities, including malware, social engineering, denial-of-service (DoS), and application attacks.<BR>
+• Understanding security program management, governance, and compliance with regulations and policies.<BR>
+• Security operations and monitoring, analyzing data, reporting and communication.
+Comparing and contrasting different security.<BR>
-- Artificial Intelligence: AI for Cybersecurity tasks, scripting and automation – Shell GPT
+• Artificial Intelligence: AI for Cybersecurity tasks, scripting and automation – Shell GPT.<BR>
-- GenAI-LLM: Pre-tuning and fine-tuning LLMs - Reinforced Learning from Human and AI Feedback (RLHF & RLAIF)
+• GenAI-LLM: Pre-tuning and fine-tuning LLMs - Reinforced Learning from Human and AI Feedback (RLHF & RLAIF).<BR>
-- Operating Systems: Kali Linux, Parrot OS, Linux, Windows, MacOS
+• Operating Systems: Kali Linux, Parrot OS, Linux, Windows, MacOS.<BR>
-- Cloud implementation and management: GCP Cloud Security, Vulnerability and Incident Management, Disaster Recovery, AWS EC2, S3, RDS
-- Scripting: proficiency in Phyton, PowerShell, PHP, Shell, SQL, and medium proficiency in JS, Java, C, C++
+• Automation & Scripting: proficiency in Phyton, PowerShell, PHP, Shell, SQL.<BR>
-- Excellent team player, and very good presentation and report writing skills.
+• Excellent team player, and very good presentation and report writing skills.<BR>

 ### Cybersecurity Tools
 |               |                    |           |              |